cdleong/cdleong.github.io/_posts/2020-06-20-translation-and-bible.md

 * [XtremeDistil: Multi-stage Distillation for Massive Multilingual Models](https://www.microsoft.com/en-us/research/publication/xtremedistil/), provides another option, namely "distilling" a large and complex model like mBERT down into something lightweight, while still giving you most of the same performance. [github repo here](https://github.com/MSR-LIT/XtremeDistil)

+## Cell Phones!
+Modern cell phone technology provides significant opportunities here.
+Not everyone has a laptop, but smart devices are ubiquitous even in poor or remote areas.
+We could target Android phones for data collection, or even run translation software.

+## Web Apps
+Depending on internet or data access, it may even be possible to connect to online services such as Mozilla's [Common Voice](https://commonvoice.mozilla.org/) data collection interface, or cloud-hosted translation models.
+This would make it trivial to deploy to cell phones.
+This is less likely to be available in remote areas with poor infrastructure, but as these become more developed it may be possible.
+Who knows?
+Maybe [Starlink](https://en.wikipedia.org/wiki/Starlink) will make it easy.

 # Polyglots: Efficient Language Learners?
 Stealing ideas from nature is a time-honored tradition.
 Engineers have for many centuries, looked at how the natural world solved a problem, then copied its homework shamelessly.